WatDuhHekBro/cc-voice-mod/README.md

 # Voice Mod
 This mod is an attempt to revive the voice acting mod (the code part at least).
-It has a different structure and setup compared to the voice acting mod, notably on the usage of langUids to locate messages (you can't add voices to messages without langUids) and the emphasis of allowing others to add their own content packs or voices from external mods.
+It has a different structure and setup compared to the voice acting mod, notably on the usage of langUids to locate messages (you can't add voices to messages without langUids) and the emphasis of allowing others to add their own content packs.

 # Major Changes from [CCVoiceActing](https://github.com/CCDirectLink/CCVoiceacting)
 - **Structural:** Instead of loading a file table that defines where to split each track and which langUids to apply each segment to, sound files are loaded automatically upon playing a new message with a langUid.